RylandDeGregory/AzFuncCertRenewal/README.md

 1. The Function App's only Function, `RenewCert`, is configured with a [timer trigger](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=powershell) that executes the Function once per week.
 You can also [execute the function at-will from the VS Code extension](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp#run-functions-in-azure).
 1. If everything is configured correctly, the Function will:
     1. Get the Storage Account SAS URL from Azure Key Vault.
-    1. Check if AzCopy is installed in the Function App.
-If it isn't, install it.
     1. Use AzCopy to copy the Posh-ACME state from the `acme` Blob container to the Function App.
-    1. Use Posh-ACME to check if the certificate needs to be renewed:
+    1. Use Posh-ACME to check if the certificate(s) need to be renewed:
         * If it does:
-            * Renew the certificate using Posh-ACME.
+            * Renew the certificate(s) using Posh-ACME.
-            * Add the updated certificate to Azure Key Vault (overwriting the expired certificate).
+            * Add the updated certificate(s) to Azure Key Vault (overwriting the expired certificate(s)).
             * Push the updated Posh-ACME state from the Function App to the `acme` Blob container.
-            * The CDN will automatically pull and deploy the `latest` version of the certificate.
+            * The CDN will automatically pull and deploy the `latest` version of the certificate(s).
         * If it does not, do nothing.

 ## Thanks